pankosmia/desktop-app-xenizo-parallel-gospels/macos/buildResources/README.txt

-#%%FILE_APP_NAME%% %%APP_VERSION%% MacOS
+#%%APP_NAME%% %%APP_VERSION%% MacOS

 Install:
-  1. Double-click %%FILE_APP_NAME%%-macos-installer-standalone-[arm64|intel64]-%%APP_VERSION%%.zip to expand its contents.
-  2. Double-click %%FILE_APP_NAME%%-macos-installer-standalone-[arm64|intel64]-%%APP_VERSION%%.pkg to start the installer.
+  1. Double-click %%FILE_APP_NAME%%-macos-installer-standalone-[arm64|intel64]-%%APP_VERSION%%.pkg to start the installer.
     * If you get a message saying "Not Opened", then:
       a.
 Click either "Done" or "Cancel", depending on which of those options you have.
       b.
 Go to Apple menu > System Preference >  Privacy and Security > General > and at the bottom, where it shows the file that was blocked, click "Allow Anyway" .